jbrannst/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

     }
 ~~~

-The _ProductRepository_ should also provide a methods called _readAll()_ that returns a list of all products in the catalog.
+The _ProductRepository_ should also provide a method called _readAll()_ that returns a list of all products in the catalog.
 We test this by making sure that the list contains a "Red Fedora", "Forge Laptop Sticker" and "Oculus Rift".
-Again, add these at the `<!-- TODO: Insert test_readAll here -->` marker:
+Add these at the `<!-- TODO: Insert test_readAll here -->` marker:

 ~~~java
     @Test